-After the initial ‘phew!’ reaction, it’s time to get down to business and find out what happened and why and, most importantly, what you can do to prevent a recurrence that could result in an injury and comp claim the next time.
+After the initial ‘phew!’ reaction, it’s time to get down to business and find out what happened, why, and, most importantly, what you can do to prevent a recurrence that could result in an injury and comp claim the next time.

-Fact is, most (probably all) workplace accidents have multiple causes.
+The fact is, most (probably all) workplace accidents have multiple causes.
 Even the seemingly simple-to-explain incident likely has several underlying factors going on.
-By getting to the real root of the problem you can avoid potentially costly and preventable claims.
+By getting to the real root of the problem, you can avoid potentially costly and preventable claims.

 Root Cause Analysis

 Delving into the true causes of workplace injuries requires a team effort, though it doesn’t need to be all that complicated.
 There are a variety of frameworks for ‘root cause analyses.’
 There are templates to make it easier to organize the information.
-Some organizations use a fishbone diagram to group causes into major categories to identify variation sources.
-Whatever system is used, there are several keys to successful root cause analysis.
+Some organizations use a fishbone diagram to categorize causes to identify variation sources.
+Whatever system is used, several keys exist to successful root cause analysis.

 - Do NOT assign blame!
-This is the most important aspect in getting to the real root of a problem.
+This is the most important aspect of getting to the real root of a problem.
 It’s tempting to blame someone, punish him, and move on, but that doesn’t fix the underlying problems.
-Root cause analysis must be done without any finger pointing.
-Remember, most workplace accidents are the result of a confluence of contributing factors.
+Root cause analysis must be done without any finger-pointing.
+Remember, most workplace accidents result from a confluence of contributing factors.
 The job of RCA is to identify and correct them.

 - Ask questions.
 Then ask more.
 And a few more after that.
 The main questions to ask: WHY?
 You may feel like a 2-year-old asking ‘why, why, why’ – but this is key to getting to the crux of the analysis.
-As an example, let’s say “Fred” fell off a ladder and, luckily, was not seriously injured.
-It might be easy to say, ‘well, Fred was being careless, he was in too much of a hurry, so it’s his fault.’
+For example, let’s say “Fred” fell off a ladder and was not seriously injured.
+It might be easy to say, ‘Well, Fred was being careless; he was in too much of a hurry, so it’s his fault.’
 But asking ‘why’ will uncover important details that would prevent future such incidents.
 The answer to the first ‘why’ could be that one of the rungs on the ladder broke.
-‘Why,’ you ask again, and find out it could not hold Fred’s weight.
+‘Why,’ you ask again and find out it could not hold Fred’s weight.
 If the rungs were designed to hold 350 lbs. and Fred weighs only 170, what was the extra weight?
-You discover Fred was carrying materials up the ladder and the combined weight exceeded 350 lbs.
+You discover Fred was carrying materials up the ladder, and the combined weight exceeded 350 lbs.
 But the company has a hoist truck for such jobs, so why was Fred not using it instead of carrying the materials himself?
 Turns out the hoist truck was being used elsewhere.
 So why didn’t Fred wait until the hoist truck was available?
-Because he was under the gun to get the job finished on time and would have missed the deadline otherwise.
+Because he was under the gun to finish the job on time and would have missed the deadline otherwise.